 After the service, there are refreshments so feel free to hang around and chat to find out more.

-What happens to the children at church?
+What happens for the children at church?

 Children are welcome in our services, during the morning service there will be a specific part where they can come to the front to listen to a talk aimed at them.